Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

                         `--password`.
 Keep the file readable only by the monitoring user.
 Example: `--password-
                         file=/etc/icinga2/secrets/storage`.
-  --performance         Additionally report the I/O counters of every front-
+  --performance         Additionally report the I/O counters of every checked
-                        end port.
+                        port.
 Costs one API request per object, so a large appliance may need a higher --timeout.
   --proxy PROXY         Proxy to reach the target through.
 The scheme defaults
                         to `http` when omitted.
 Overrides the proxy the